A Polyakov formula for sectors

-Since the right side is well-defined for all $f \in \Dom(H_\alpha)$ and independent of the choice of sequence $f_n \in C^\infty _0$, the limit (\ref{rightderiv}) is well defined. \end{proof}
+The above limit is in $L^1 (Q, g)$ and is well-defined for all $f \in \Dom(H_\alpha)$ because it is independent of the choice of approximating sequence $f_n \in C^\infty _0$.
+This shows that we may indeed define the right derivative in (\ref{rightderiv}), and it is equal to (\ref{rightderiv2}). \end{proof}

 \begin{remark} Although the definitions of $\sigma_\gamma$, $h_\gamma$, $Q$, and $H_\gamma$ depend on the choice of $\beta$, the final variational formula is independent of this choice since, in the end, everything is pulled back to the original sector $S_\alpha$, and $\beta$ drops out of the equations.
-We only require this parameter to rigorously differentiate the trace; the sector $Q=S_{\beta}$ and the choice of $\beta$ are part of an auxiliary construction. \end{remark}

-\begin{prop} Let $H_{\gamma}$ be as in equation (\ref{eq:transopH}).
+We only require this parameter to rigorously differentiate the trace; the sector $Q=S_{\beta}$ and the choice of $\beta$ are part of an auxiliary construction. \end{remark} \begin{prop} Let $H_{\gamma}$ be as in equation (\ref{eq:transopH}).
 Then the derivative of the transformed heat operators is

 where $\dot{\Delta}_{h_\gamma} \equiv \left.{\frac{\partial}{\partial \gamma}}\ \Delta_{h_\gamma}\right\vert_{\gamma}= -2(\partial_{\gamma}\sigma_{\gamma})\Delta_{h_\gamma}$. \end{prop}

 \begin{proof} Although the proof of this proposition is standard in the boundaryless case, we include some details to show that the statement also holds in our case.
 Following the same computation as in \cite[Lemma 5.1]{Aldana-ae} and \cite{Mueller},